 Return / Circuit / One-Way / Partial Circuit: One-Way

 Further Information: It isn’t possible to do the Inca Trail without joining a guided tour group.
 After thorough research into which tour companies best look after their porters, we decided to go with Peru Treks.
 We were also amazed with the food they provided.
 I’d recommend that you do your own research, however, considering that this trip was in 2009.
 If travelling in the peak season, I’d recommend booking 4-6 months ahead.
 The Inca Trail is closed every February for cleaning and maintenance.
+Please prepare yourself for the effects of altitude.

 Have you hiked the Inca Trail or any of its alternatives?
 If you have any stories, updates or corrections, please let us know by commenting below.